-Community Risk Level Masks / Social Distancing Large Gatherings Restaurants, Bars Personal Services, Gyms Travel Minimal: 1c - >70% of total population fully vaccinated No size limitations; however, masks should be worn indoors by individuals who are not fully vaccinated.
-R: If not fully vaccinated, patrons should wear masks when not actively eating or drinking.
+Community Risk Level Masks / Social Distancing Large Gatherings Restaurants, Bars Personal Services, Gyms Travel Minimal: 1c - >70% of total population fully vaccinated If not fully vaccinated, masks/face coverings must be worn indoors in public areas and outdoors at crowded outdoor events (e.g. live performance, parade, sports event) No size limitations; however, masks must be worn indoors by individuals who are not fully vaccinated.
+R: If not fully vaccinated, patrons must wear masks when not actively eating or drinking.
 B: No restrictions.
-If not fully vaccinated, masks/face coverings should be worn indoors in public areas.
+If not fully vaccinated, masks/face coverings must be worn indoors in public areas.
 Follow State Health Advisories.
-Minimal: 1b - 50 - 69.9% of total population fully vaccinated - worn indoors in public areas and outdoors at crowded outdoor events (e.g. live performance, Indoor gatherings should be limited to the number of participants that will allow 6 ft of social distancing to be maintained if individuals who are not fully vaccinated are present.
-Masks should be worn indoors by individuals who are not fully vaccinated.
-If not fully vaccinated, patrons should wear masks when not actively eating or drinking.
+Minimal: 1b - 50 - 69.9% of total population fully vaccinated - If not fully vaccinated, masks/face coverings must be worn indoors in public areas and outdoors at crowded outdoor events (e.g. live performance, parade, sports event) Indoor gatherings should be limited to the number of participants that will allow 6 ft of social distancing to be maintained if individuals who are not fully vaccinated are present.
+Masks must be worn indoors by individuals who are not fully vaccinated.
+If not fully vaccinated, patrons must wear masks when not actively eating or drinking.
 Recommend capacity restrictions that allow 6 ft of social distancing between parties.
-If not fully vaccinated, masks/face coverings should be worn indoors in public areas.
+If not fully vaccinated, masks/face coverings must be worn indoors in public areas.
 Recommend capacity restrictions that allow 6 ft of social distancing between individuals.
 Follow State Health Advisories.
-Moderate masks/face coverings should be worn indoors in public areas and outdoors at crowded outdoor 50 people with safety measures If not fully vaccinated, patrons should wear masks when not actively eating or drinking.
+Moderate worn indoors in public areas and outdoors at crowded outdoor events (e.g. live performance, are recommended.
+There are no limits or required safety measures if all If not fully vaccinated, patrons must wear masks when not actively eating or drinking.
 Bars not to exceed 50% indoor capacity.
 Strongly recommend restaurants reduce capacity to ensure physical distancing between parties, recommend reservations required.
 Recommend delivery/ curbside pick up if allowed by law.
 Personal Services by appointment only, no waiting areas.
-Gyms, small group activities outdoors, should limit capacity to 50%.
+Gyms, small group activities outdoors, limit capacity to 50%.
 Follow State Health Advisories.
-High Masks/Face coverings should be worn indoors and outdoors in public areas where 6ft of social distancing cannot be maintained.
+High Masks/Face coverings must be worn indoors and outdoors in public areas where 6ft of social distancing cannot be maintained.
 Keep social bubble contained to family members.
-20 people with safety measures (masks recommended).
+20 people with safety measures (masks required).
 Outdoor gatherings with 6ft distancing recommended.
 Bars and Restaurants reduce capacity to ensure at least 6 feet of physical distancing between parties and not to exceed 50% with reservations / contact list required.
 Delivery/curbside pickup if allowed by law.
-Bars and restaurants should closed at 11:00 pm.
-Personal Services should be by appointment only, one customer per service provider, no waiting areas.
-Gyms, no group activities, should limit capacity to 25% Follow State Health Advisories Very High recommended outside the Outdoor gatherings limited to no more than 10 people with proper social distancing.
-Indoor communal events not recommended.
-Restaurants and bars recommended to limit to delivery and curbside pickup if allowed by law.
-Personal Services and Gyms should close.
+Bars and restaurants closed at 11:00 pm.
+Personal Services by appointment only, one customer per service provider, no waiting areas.
+Gyms, no group activities, limit capacity to 25% Follow State Health Advisories Very High outside the home.
+Residents are than 10 people with proper social distancing.
+Indoor communal events Restaurants and bars limited to delivery and curbside pickup if allowed by law.
+Personal Services and Gyms closed.
 Follow State Health Advisories